craigprotzel/Mashups/04_Structuring_Your_App/InstaTimes/README.md

 ### InstaTimes Example Index
-* Example 1 - On click event, initialize and append an InstaTimesArticle object
+* Example 1 - On page load, grab data from the NY Times and then from Instagram.
+Then append data from both requests to the page.
-* Example 2 - On click event, search NY Times API for reecent articles.
-Initialize InstaTimesArticle objects with returned data and append to page
+* Example 2 - On page load, grab data from the NY Times and initialize InstaTimes objects.
+Then make individual requests to Instagram for each InstaTimes object.
+Use a method of the InstaTimes object to append the data to the page and bind click events.
-* **Example 3 - Same as Example 2 with an additional request made to the Instagram API.
-InstaTimesArticle objects are assigned data from both APIs and appended to the page**
-* Example 4 - Same as Example 3 with events binded to the InstaTimesArticle objects through their constructor function